stellaaash/EPROM/Docker.md

 # Create a new network
 docker network create network-name

+# Build a docker compose app
+docker compose build
 # Build and run a docker compose app
 docker compose up
 docker compose up -d  # In detached mode
+# Run a docker compose app
+docker compose start
+# Stop and delete a docker compose app and all its containers
+docker compose down
 # Stop a docker compose app
-docker compose down
+docker compose stop

 # See all logs of docker compose services running in real time
 docker compose logs -f